 Cute Dorm Ideas for Seating

 Most dorm rooms come with a desk and chair included, but the chairs are rarely very comfortable.
 It’s a good idea to bring your own desk chair with you!
+You’ll probably need a gaming beanbag too.

 If you’re going to be doing a lot of work at your desk find a chair that you can recline in, preferably one with a padded seat.
-Alternatively, you can bring a seat cushion with you—may be one that goes along with your colour scheme?
+Alternatively, you can bring a seat cushion with you—maybe one that goes along with your colour scheme?

 You’ll also want some seating for when you want to kick back and relax!
 A bean bag is perfect for those days when you need to take a break from studying and just chill out with a good book or some games on your phone.